YottaDB/YDBDoc/AdminOpsGuide/mlocks.rst

 To Establish a Global Directory
 ++++++++++++++++++++++++++++++++++

-LKE uses the environment variable gtmgbldir to identify the active global directory. gtmgbldir should be defined by individual users in their login files.
+LKE uses the environment variable ydb_gbldir to identify the active global directory. ydb_gbldir should be defined by individual users in their login files.

 .. parsed-literal::
-   $ gtmgbldir=prod.gld
+   $ ydb_gbldir=prod.gld
-   $ export gtmgbldir
+   $ export ydb_gbldir

 ------------------------------------
 LKE Commands and Qualifiers